Delaylaph/fern/README.md

 @echo off
 node here_your_path_to_fern_foler\fern\src\main.js %*
 ```
 __Step 2:__ Add fern to your PATH environment variable.
-This is required to run fern commands from anywhere in console.
+This is required to run fern commands from anywhere in console.<br/>
-	- Open the Settings.
+	- Open the Settings.<br/>
-	- Under System, click on "About".
+	- Under System, click on "About".<br/>
-	- Click on "Advanced system settings".
+	- Click on "Advanced system settings".<br/>
-	- Click "Environment Variables...".
+	- Click "Environment Variables...".<br/>
 	- Click the edit to modify the existing PATH variable and add path to current fern folder (L:\Dev\fern\ for example).

 ### Linux / WSL